-The City’s third Morgue was located at 86 Lombard St (between Church St and Jarvis St, on the north side) in the St Lawrence neighbourhood of Toronto.
+The city’s third morgue was located at 86 Lombard St (between Church St and Jarvis St, on the north side) in the St Lawrence neighbourhood of Toronto.

 Toronto’s First Two Morgues

-The red brick building that fronted Frederick St had a very small inquest room, a large and airy autopsy room with a cement floor, a waiting area with a box stove and long bench, and small storerooms for fuel, etc.
+The red brick building that fronted Frederick St had a tiny inquest room, a large and airy autopsy room with a cement floor, a waiting area with a box stove and long bench, small storerooms for fuel, etc.

 The Lombard Street City Morgue